jamescrosslin/node-express-portfolio/README.md

 ###Style features

-* The fadeInLeft animation brings the developer info into the screen from the left side.
+* The fadeInRight animation brings the developer info into the screen from the left and comes to a rest in the aside.

 * The color palette can easily be changed from the `:root` pseudo-selector, and many attributes including background color, text color, link color, and box shadows have their values set using the `:root` variables.